 Similar to how a birth certificate contains vital information about a person’s birth, a death certificate contains vital information about a person’s death.
 A death certificate is a formal legal document issued by the state that contains detailed information regarding a person’s death, such as: place of death, cause of death, time of death, ethnicity, occupation, and other details about the individual.
 Government and health officials often use this information for research and statistical purposes, such as determining the most common causes of death.
 However, these documents weren’t always around!

-In the 1500’s all birth, marital, and death certificates were kept in local churches.
-Due to the number of births and deaths that took place in homes, it made it increasingly difficult to keep track of when the births and deaths occurred.
-Because of this, some people run into roadblocks when tracing back their genealogy beyond the 1900’s.
-Around 1910, the United States developed a standardized method of tracking vital records which included birth certificates and death certificates being accounted for by the state and federal government in a central database.
+In the 1500s all birth, marital, and death certificates were kept in local churches.
+Due to the number of births and deaths that took place in homes, it was difficult to keep track of when they occurred.
+This is why some people run into roadblocks when tracing their genealogy beyond the 1900s.
+Around 1910, the United States developed a standardized method of tracking vital records, which included birth certificates and death certificates being accounted for by the state and federal government in a central database.

-The creation and filing of death certificates is typically handled by a licensed funeral home.
-When donating through MedCure, the family or next of kin will complete our Vitals Worksheet by providing information about their loved one that will appear on their death certificate.
+A licensed funeral home typically handles the creation and filing of death certificates.
+When donating through MedCure, the family or next of kin will complete our Vitals Worksheet by providing information about their loved one that will later be published on their death certificate.
 Once this information is gathered and verified, the funeral home will submit this information through the county or state for filing.